-- CO 1: The agrarian structure and development in India are the two principal sources of approach to study the rural society in India. - CO 2: This course plan emerges as a basis for developing a sociological skill on peasant and social structure. - CO 3: To provide sociological understanding of rural social structure, change and development in India. - CO 4: To impart sociological skills to reconstruct rural institution and rural development programmes to plan, monitor and evaluate rural development programmes. - CO 5: To acquaint students with the prevailing two approaches to the study of rural society; rural community and peasantry.
+- CO 1: The agrarian structure and development in India are the two principal sources of approach to study the rural society in India.
+This course plan emerges as a basis for developing a sociological skill on peasant and social structure. - CO 2: To provide sociological understanding of rural social structure, change and development in India. - CO 3: To impart sociological skills to reconstruct rural institution and rural development programmes to plan, monitor and evaluate rural development programmes. - CO 4: To acquaint students with the prevailing two approaches to the study of rural society; rural community and peasantry.

-- Introduction

 - Concept of Peasant Society

-- Features of agrarian, tribal and peasant society
+- Features of agrarian and peasant society

 - > Approaches to study peasant society

 - Characteristics of peasant and agrarian Society

-- Evolution of agrarian structure in India-pre-colonial and colonial era; - Peasant, Caste, Tribe
+- Evolution of agrarian structure in India - > Peasant, Caste

-- Agrarian structure and change in post-Independent India: - > Policies and programmes
+- Agrarian structure and change in post-Independent India:

+- Policies and programmes

+- Globalisation and Agriculture
-• Agrarian Labourers, Peasant, and Naxalite Movements in India

-- Land Reforms and change in agriculture, Scenario in Saurashtra - Green Revolution
+- Agrarian Labourers, Peasant, and Naxalite Movements in India - Land Reforms and change in agriculture, Scenario in Saurashtra - Green Revolution